fjfnaranjo/RogueDM/docs/pages/collaborators/application-design/main-concepts.md

 is a simple broadcast from all producers to all consumers.

-We are not using an explicit bus implementation here, but we will call this command propagation mechanishm "shared command bus" anyway.
+We are not using an explicit bus implementation here, but we will call this command propagation mechanishm "command bus" anyway.

 The \ref roguedm::Network component will handle how this commands are sent to another instances of RogueDM connected over the network.